Trump Jr. tells GOP donors he has 'zero contact' with president

 Saturday was the first time that Trump Jr. had publicly dipped his toe back into politics since his father's inauguration.
 He spoke at the annual Reagan Day dinner in Dallas — a key fundraising event for the local Republican group.

-Within 60 seconds of exiting the stage, the MC of the dinner asked for donations from the crowd, suggesting it hoped to raise $25,000 just in the time period of the dinner.
+Within 60 seconds of Trump's having left the stage, the MC of the dinner asked for donations, suggesting the group hoped to raise $25,000 just in the time period of the dinner.

-Also speaking at Saturday's event was Texas Sen. Ted Cruz, sharing a stage with a member of the Trump family for the first time since clashed bitterly with candidate Trump during the GOP primaries.
+Also speaking at Saturday's event was Sen. Ted Cruz of Texas, sharing a stage with a member of the Trump family for the first time since he clashed bitterly with candidate Trump during the GOP primaries.

 Related: Nonprofit Run by Trump's Sons Offer Inauguration Access for $1 Million